Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: A new single Bragg pulse

-In Fig.~\ref{fig:exp10mus}(a), we plot our experimental results for $E_{\bar p}$ [see Eq.~\eqref{eq:barEp}] as a function of $t_{\rm ev}$ for momentum intervals $\Delta_p=0.2 \hbar k$.
-As in the results in Ref.~\cite{le2023observation} [shown in Fig.~\ref{fig:science_results}(a)], for which a shorter but stronger Bragg pulse was used, the $E_{\bar p}$ curves exhibit two clear features on the hydrodynamization coherence time scale $T^c_{\rm hd}=66$ $\mu$s [see Eq.~\eqref{eq:thd}].
-First, the curves with intermediate $\bar p$ between the $n=0$ and $\pm 1$ Bragg peaks ($\bar p$ from $0.5\hbar k$ to $1.5\hbar k$) rise rapidly.
-Second, there are oscillations with a period that is close $T^c_{\rm hd}/2$; these are most clearly seen in the curves with $\bar p$ close to $0$ or $2\hbar k$.
-The kinetic energy curves in Fig.~\ref{fig:exp10mus}(a) are qualitatively similar to those in Fig.~\ref{fig:science_results}(a), illustrating that the hydrodynamization process is robust.
+In Fig.~\ref{fig:exp10mus}(a), we plot our experimental results for $E_{\bar p}$ [see Eq.~\eqref{eq:barEp}] as a function of $t_{\rm ev}$ for momentum intervals $\Delta_p=0.2 \hbar k_0$.
+As in the results in Ref.~\cite{le2023observation}, for which a shorter but stronger Bragg pulse was used, the $E_{\bar p}$ curves exhibit two clear features on the hydrodynamization coherence timescale $T^c_{\rm hd}=66$ $\mu$s [see Eq.~\eqref{eq:thd}].
+First, the curves with intermediate $\bar p$ between the $n=0$ and $\pm 1$ Bragg peaks ($\bar p$ from $0.5\hbar k_0$ to $1.5\hbar k_0$) rise rapidly.
+Second, there are oscillations with a period that is close $T^c_{\rm hd}/2$; these are most clearly seen in the curves with $\bar p$ close to $0$ or $2\hbar k_0$.
+The kinetic energy curves in Fig.~\ref{fig:exp10mus}(a) are qualitatively similar to those in Ref.~\cite{le2023observation}, illustrating that the hydrodynamization process is robust.
 Small changes arise mostly because the difference in the experimental parameters modify $T_{\rm dp}$ (when $\bar \gamma_0$ is greater, $\theta_F$ is smaller).

 In Fig.~\ref{fig:exp10mus}(b), we plot results from our numerical simulations of a single 1D gas in the TG limit with the same trap parameters as in the experiment.
 The theoretical $E_{\bar p}$ curves capture the main experimental features.
-One can see both the rapid increase in the energies of the modes near $\bar p\sim \hbar k$, and the oscillations in energies of the modes with $\bar p$ close to $0$ or $2\hbar k$.
+One can see both the rapid increase in the energies of the modes near $\bar p\sim \hbar k_0$, and the oscillations in energies of the modes with $\bar p$ close to $0$ or $2\hbar k_0$.
 Evidently, averaging over an array of 1D gases does not change the qualitative behavior of what occurs in a single tube.
 We note that the changes in the experimental curves are about half as large as those in the theoretical curves, possibly a result of averaging and possibly simply because the relationships between rapidities and momenta depend on the strength $g$ of the contact interaction.